-- Lakes, ponds, rivers, streams, and thermal (heated) pools.
+- Lakes, ponds, rivers, streams, and thermal pools

 What are the signs and symptoms of Pontiac fever?

-- Loose watery stools, upset stomach, and no appetite for food.
+- Diarrhea, upset stomach, and no appetite for food

 How is Pontiac fever diagnosed?

-Your caregiver will ask what symptoms you have and how bad they are.
-He may ask which places or countries you have visited recently.
-He may also ask if you have visited spas or use hot tubs often.
-Tell him if anyone in your home or workplace has a similar condition.
+Tell your healthcare provider if you have traveled recently or been in a hot tub or other water source.
 Tell him if you recently had pipes or plumbing repaired at work or in your home.
-Water sources at work or in your home may need to be tested for germs.
+The water sources at work or in your home may need to be tested.
 You may need any of the following:

 How can I prevent Pontiac fever?

-- Have your air-conditioning system, hot tubs, or water tanks cleaned often.
+Have your air conditioning system, hot tub, or water tanks cleaned often.
 Ask which cleaning fluid you should use to kill Legionella bacteria.